georglauterbach/uncore/documentation/content/index.md

 ## Vision

 _unCORE_ is not trying to invent the wheel anew.
 As of now, _unCORE_ is an educational project that does not run real software.
 We want to change this in the future. _unCORE_ shall make use of well-known and common concepts used in _UNIX_ / _GNU-Linux_.
 But, we acknowledge that modern software development is heavily benefitting of CI pipelines, GIT platforms (such as _GitHub_) and collaboration in the form of issues, pull requests, projects and other actions.
 While we know that mailing lists work, we belief that modern software development can do better.
-One aspect we heavily focus on is code quality (in the same way that _Linus Torvalds_ has ensured the code quality in the _Linux_ kernel).
-We are using  automated CI to achieve this goal too.
-You will, when you start out, notice that CI is very restrictive.
-This may get on your nerves, but ensures all code in this project is as clean as possible.
+One aspect we heavily focus on is code quality.
 The motto here is: **We either do it right or not at all**.
-Please also read the [conventions set in this project](development.md#miscellaneous) to ensure you're up-to-date when it comes to writing real code.
+Please also read the [conventions set by this project](development.md#miscellaneous) to ensure you're up-to-date when it comes to writing real code.

 ## Goals